demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 17. Navigate to Store, and click **Upload a custom app > Upload for ORGANIZATION-NAME**, and select the ZIP file you downloaded.

+In order to connect to the Azure Network Security Groups use one of the following methods:

+1. *Client Credentials Flow*
+2. *Authorization Code Flow*

+## Client Credentials Flow
 ### Grant the Demisto Bot Permissions in Microsoft Graph

 1. Go to your Microsoft Azure portal, and from the left navigation pane select **Azure Active Directory > App registrations**.